survivejs/webpack-merge/README.md

 })(object1, object2, object3, ...);
 ```

-## Expanded syntax for `customizeArray`
+## **`mergeWithRules`**

-To support advanced merging needs (i.e. merging within loaders), `customizeArray` includes additional syntax that allows you to match fields and apply strategies to match.
+To support advanced merging needs (i.e. merging within loaders), `mergeWithRules` includes additional syntax that allows you to match fields and apply strategies to match.
 Consider the full example below:

 ```javascript
 const a = {